b01/kubernetes-the-hard-way/docs/12-smoke-test.md

 0000015a
 ```

-The etcd key should be prefixed with `k8s:enc:aescbc:v1:key1`, which indicates the `aescbc` provider was used to encrypt the data with the `key1` encryption key.
+The etcd key should be prefixed with `k8s:enc:aescbc:v1:key1`, which indicates
+the `aescbc` provider was used to encrypt the data with the `key1` encryption
+key.

 ## Deployments

-In this section you will verify the ability to create and manage [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+In this section you will verify the ability to create and manage [Deployments].

-Create a deployment for the [nginx](https://nginx.org/en/) web server:
+Create a deployment for the [nginx] web server:

 ```bash
 kubectl create deployment nginx \